 The best oil for frizzy hair

-Independent of hair structure, frizz can be a problem.
+Independent of hair structure and type, frizz can be a problem.
 Both people with thin and thick hair can struggle with this annoying phenomenon.
 But also here, hair oils can help.

 To combat frizz, you want to use sealing oils.
 Those are oils that don’t penetrate your hair shaft but build a film on top of it.
 Effectively, they are sealing moisture in, hence the name.